richardvillagomez/richardvillagomez.github.io/index.md

 In my free time, I enjoy hiking in the Bay Area, arranging fingerstyle guitar covers, and exploring graphic design through Adobe Illustrator.
 Some of my broader interests include LGBTQ+ advocacy, labor rights, and environmental justice—especially as they relate to uplifting Pacific Islander communities.

+I'm always seeking new opportunities for experience and growth.
 Please feel free to feel reach out to me via [email](mailto:richard.villagomez@berkeley.edu) or [LinkedIn](https://www.linkedin.com/in/richard-villagomez/)!

 ---